markhayward68/pyImageSort/README.md

 # pyImageSort - OCR and sort images

-Python project for sorting digitised images using OCR etc. Ultimately the intention is to run this in a docker container but this is only the start so there is not much to see yet...
+Python project for sorting digitised images using OCR etc. Ultimately the intention is to run this in a docker container but this is only the start so there is not much to see yet... oh, and the logic is wrong.
+Doh!

 https://hub.docker.com/r/clearlinux/tesseract-ocr